Battle of Liyang: The battle

 Cao Cao put Li Dian and Cheng Yu in charge of supplies while he crossed the river.
 The supplies were to be ferried by water, but Yuan Shang's officer Gao Fan (高蕃) held a position on the river and blocked the supply line.
 Cao Cao initially suggested that the goods should be brought by land instead, but since Li Dian argued that Gao Fan's men were lightly armed and not prepared for naval warfare, he allowed Li Dian and Cheng Yu to attack Gao Fan.
 The attack was successful, and the water route was cleared for the supply train.

 Historical sources vary on the events following Cao Cao's crossing.
 The official Wei records in Records of the Three Kingdoms indicate that Cao Cao won successive battles over the course of six months, forced the Yuan brothers out of Liyang but suddenly lifted the siege of the Yuan headquarters of Ye and withdrew to Xu City.
 However, Yuan Shao's post-biography in the Records, the Book of the Later Han, and contemporary references such as the Chu Shi Biao contradict the Wei account, while the fact that the operation took so long also suggests that it might not have gone as smoothly as Cao Cao's official biography stated.
 It was more likely, therefore, that the Wei records suppressed mention of Cao Cao's defeats in this region.
+(Note: Hu Sanxing also adopted the viewpoint that Cao Cao's defeats were suppressed.)
 Using a combination of the aforementioned sources, an alternate account of the battle is presented below.

 Outmatched by Cao Cao in numbers, Yuan Tan found it difficult to hold his position in Liyang and sent for help.
 In response, Yuan Shang left Shen Pei to guard Ye while he brought his army in person to reinforce Liyang.
 The two sides fought west and south outside Liyang, where remains of the defenses used in the battle could still be seen during the Tang dynasty.
 In April 203, the Yuan brothers came out of their fortification, but Cao Cao overran them and forced them back behind the walls of Liyang proper.
 Before Cao Cao could lay siege to Liyang, though, the brothers withdrew at night to Ye, seventy kilometers to the north.

 The next month, Cao Cao's army followed the Yuan brothers' retreat until they reached Ye.
-Here, however, he appeared to had outstretched himself and was driven back by Yuan Shang's counterattack outside the city.
+Here, however, he appeared to have outstretched himself and was driven back by Yuan Shang's counterattack outside the city.
 The setback caused Cao Cao to turn his attention away from the Yuan headquarters for the moment, as he turned east to storm the city of Yin'an (陰安; in present-day Qingfeng, Henan) and collected grains from the granaries in southern Wei Commandery (around present-day Handan, Hebei).
 By the time Cao Cao was ready to attack Ye again in late May or June 203, his advisor Guo Jia offered advice to the contrary to take advantage of the Yuan brothers' simmering tensions: